Lai Teck: Biography

 In August 1942 Lai Teck arranged for a full meeting which included the CPM's Central Executive Committee, state party officials, and a group leaders of the MPAJA to be held at the Batu Caves, about ten miles north from Kuala Lumpur.
-On 1 September 1942, more than 100 senior CPM and MPAJA members gathered at a small village near the Caves for a secret conference, the Japanese staged a surprise raid at dawn.
+On 1 September 1942, more than 100 senior CPM and MPAJA members gathered at a small village near the caves for a secret conference, the Japanese staged a surprise raid at dawn.
 In the ensuing lopsided skirmish most of the CPM and MPAJA high command were destroyed.
 Lai Teck, who should have been at the meeting, wasn't.
 Subsequently, he claimed that he had been unable to attend because his car broke down.

+The MCP adopted a new party program after the end of World War II and the liberation of Malaya from Japanese forces.
+Seeking to reconcile its own goals and that of the British, which had provided the MCP with training, and logistical and material support during the Japanese occupation of Malaya, the new program sought an alliance with Allied forces and called for self-governance with the aim of eventually achieving independence, going against the party's wartime policy, which had advocated independence upon the expulsion of Japan.
+In an accompanying document, Lai Teck placed emphasis on the party's political struggle, arguing that if the party were to "adopt armed struggle immediately we would become isolated and alienated from the people.
+This is a kind of leftist Blanquist revolutionary action that is not suitable for the present circumstances...".

+While the true scope of opposition to Lai Teck and the new program remains unclear, scholar Marc H. Opper concludes that it had reached a level that required direct refutation by the party's leadership (i.e., Lai Teck), and that the a split had occurred over the party's new direction.
+For example, an incident where the Kedah state committee opted to enforce the party's wartime program required the intervention of Chin Peng at the behest of Lai Teck, who managed to resolve the conflict peacefully.

 Disappearance

-In 1946, faint rumours which had been circulating within the party about disloyalty on the part of Lai Teck began to receive more substantiation.
+In 1946, rumours which had been circulating within the party about disloyalty on the part of Lai Teck began to receive more substantiation.
 This was exacerbated by the restlessness of the rank and file, especially the younger members, who favoured radical action.
-Lai Teck was removed from some sensitive posts, and an investigation was begun into his activities.
+Lai Teck was removed from some sensitive posts, and an investigation began into his activities.
 A full meeting of the Central Executive Committee was scheduled for 6 March 1947 at which the complaints against Lai Teck were to be aired in his presence.
-Lai Teck did not attend but instead absconded with the bulk of the Party's funds, hiding first in Singapore, then going to Hong Kong and later to Thailand.
+Lai Teck did not attend but instead absconded with the bulk of the party's funds, hiding first in Singapore, then going to Hong Kong and later to Thailand.